 During the six years when the recreational harvest was an allocation, not a quota (1991 - 1996), actual recreational harvests in pounds of red snapper exceeded the allowable every year.
-During the period when the recreational harvest was managed as a quota (1997 - 2014), actual recreational harvest in pounds of red snapper exceeded the quota in 15 out of 17 years, including 5 of the last 6 years (Table 3.1.3).
-Historical recreational landings estimates have recently been revised to reflect changes in methodology under the Marine Recreational Information Program (MRIP).
+During the period when the recreational harvest was managed as a quota (1997 - 2014), actual recreational harvest in pounds of red snapper often exceeded the quota (Table 3.1.3).
+Historical recreational landings estimates have recently been revised to reflect changes in methodology under MRIP.